The-Marcy-Lab-School-Code-Challenges/cc-00-strings/README.md

 ## Code Problems

-1. Declare a function named `reverseString` that takes in a string argument and returns the reversed version of the string, without using any `.reverse()` JavaScript methods. **Hint:** How can you use a loop iterate through a string backwards?
+1. Declare a function named `reverseString` that takes in a string argument and returns the reversed version of the string, without using any `.reverse()` JavaScript methods. **Hint:** How can you use a loop to iterate through a string backwards?

     ```
     reverseString("hello")  //"olleh"